brymerr921/VirSorterParser/README.md

 For the `phage_name` column, the first phage predicted by VirSorter is named "phage_1" and increments by 1 up to "phage_n".
 Similarly, the first prophage predicted by VirSorter is named "prophage_1" and incrememts by 1 up to "prophage_n".

 ## Running the parser
+To run the parser you just need the python script `virsorter_to_anvio.py`.
+Arguments are described at the command-line when passing the `-h` flag.
+Briefly, the script takes as input the two output files from VirSorter (VIRSorter_affi-contigs.tab and VIRSorter_global_signal.csv) and the splits_basic_info.txt file from Anvi'o.
+These are required inputs.

+You can control which VirSorter predictions are prepared for importing into Anvi'o.
+The `--exclude-cat3` flag will skip over all "category 3" predictions.
+The `--exclude-prophages` flag will skip over all prophages. the `-l` flag can be used to specify the minimum phage length to report in the output files.
+For example, `-l 5000` means that all phage predictions shorter than 5000 bp will be not reported in the output files.
+These flags can be used in any combination with each other.

+## Output files
+The parser, by default, generates two output files.
+The first is "virsorter_additional_info.txt" which can be imported as additional data into Anvi'o.
+For version 3, you use this file when running `anvi-interactive` or `anvi-refine` by using the flag `-A virsorter_additional_info.txt`.
+For higher versions, you run the following command. (see http://merenlab.org/2017/12/11/additional-data-tables/).
+`anvi-import-misc-data virsorter_additional_info.txt -p profile.db --target-data-table items`

+The second output file is "virsorter_collection.txt".
+This file can be imported into Anvi'o using `anvi-import-collection` and specifying "virsorter_collection.txt" as the tab-delimited file to import and will generate a collection where each phage prediction will become a bin containing all of the splits for that phage.

+## Happy binning!
+Congratulations, you can now enjoy an even better "phage-aware" binning experience in Anvi'o!

+If you have any questions or problems, please don't hesitate to contact Bryan or submit an issue on GitHub.